-Additionally, a multidisciplinary approach to the environment-health nexus could help organize and analyse data and information across sectors.
+Additionally, a multidisciplinary approach could help organize and analyse data and information across sectors.
 Economic analysis, for example, could demonstrate the multiple benefits of action on pollution, including cost of inaction.
 Addressing pollution through gender inequality, occupational health and other intersectional approaches can allow further analysis of how pollution solutions can help tackle health issues.
 Many of these high-impact actions fall within the scope of the UNEP programme of work, but others call for partnerships, such as with WHO, ILO, UN Women and FAO.